 France wants to hear Al-Qaeda's demands on hostages

-France was trying Thursday to contact Al-Qaeda to find out what it wants in exchange for the release of five French hostages kidnapped in the Sahara, after the group warned against any rescue attempt.
+France was trying Thursday to contact Al-Qaeda in a bid to open negotiations for the release of five French hostages kidnapped in the Sahara, after the group warned against any rescue attempt.

-"For the moment our concern is to be able to enter in contact with Al-Qaeda, to know what the demands are, which we haven't received," Morin said, in an apparent admission that Paris is ready to negotiate.
+"For the moment our concern is to be able to enter in contact with Al-Qaeda, to know what the demands are, which we haven't received," Morin said, in what appeared to be Paris' first acknowledgement that it is ready to open talks.

 "What we want is for Al-Qaeda at some point to put demands on the table," he explained.
 "In other cases, they have negotiated."

-On Thursday last week, gunmen seized five French nationals -- including a married couple -- a Togolese and a Madagascan in a raid on two houses in the uranium mining town of Arlit in the deserts of northern Niger.
+On Thursday last week, gunmen seized the five French -- including a married couple -- as well as a Togolese and a Madagascan in a raid on two houses in the uranium mining town of Arlit in the deserts of northern Niger.

 Most of the hostages work for France's state-owned nuclear giant Areva or its engineering sub-contractor Satom, and the firms have since withdrawn foreign workers from their uranium mining operations in Niger.